Belarus court gives opposition activists lengthy sentences

 Shortly after the election, Tsikhanouskaya left Belarus under pressure from the authorities and is currently in exile in Lithuania.

-In September 2020, as Belarus was shaken by mass protests, the largest of which drew up to 200,000 people, KGB agents drove Kolesnikova to the border between Belarus and Ukraine in an attempt to expel her from the country.
+In September 2020, as Belarus was shaken by mass protests, the largest of which drew up to 200,000 people, KGB agents drove Kolesnikova to the border between Belarus and Ukraine in an attempt to expel her.
 In the neutral zone between the two countries, Kolesnikova managed to rip up her passport, broke out of the car and walked back into Belarus, where she was immediately arrested.

 Just before the start of her trial last month, Kolesnikova said in a note from prison that authorities offered to release her from custody if she asks for a pardon and gives a repentant interview to state media.
 She insisted that she was innocent and rejected the offer.

-Speaking to the AP on Monday, Tsikhanouskaya described Kolesnikova ripping up her passport as “a historic deed.”
+Speaking to the AP on Monday, Tsikhanouskaya described Kolesnikova’s ripping up her passport as “a historic deed.”

 “Along with it (her passport), she tore apart all the plans of the regime,” Tsikhanouskaya said.

 “The regime would want to see Maxim and Maria broken and weakened.
 But we see our heroes and strong and free inside.
 They will be free much earlier.
 Prison terms invented for them shouldn’t scare us — Maxim and Maria wouldn’t want that.
-They would want us to remember how Maria smiles, and to listen Maxim singing,” Tsikhanouskaya added.
+They would want us to remember how Maria smiles, and to listen to Maxim singing,” Tsikhanouskaya added.

+In London, U.K. Foreign Secretary Dominic Raab said “the sentencing of Maria Kolesnikova and Maxim Znak shows the Belarusian authorities continuing their assault on the defenders of democracy and freedom.”

+“Locking up political opponents will only deepen the pariah status of the Lukashenko regime,” Raab said.